informatics-isi-edu/deriva-client-bundle/README.md

 ## Installing DERIVA Client Tools from binaries
 Binary installer packages for Windows and MacOSX are currently provided.

-Offical release-stream installers can be found [here](https://github.com/informatics-isi-edu/deriva-client-bundle/releases).
+Official release-stream installers can be found [here](https://github.com/informatics-isi-edu/deriva-client-bundle/releases).

 Automatically generated installer builds (from the GitHub master branch)